Kuala Lumpur, Malaysia

 Volunteers also spend part of their week leading activities for other disadvantaged children.
 (Working week is 5 days and approximately 35 hours).

 BBBB needs enthusiastic volunteers who want to make a difference in these children’s lives!

-International volunteers are provided with a private room in a flat shared with other volunteers and YTL scholars.
+International volunteers are provided with a private room in a flat shared with other volunteers or at the YWCA/YMCA.
 (They also receive a food allowance and local transport.)